Brown v. Board of Education of Topeka

-(1954) U.S. Supreme Court case in which the court ruled unanimously that racial segregation in public schools violated the 14th Amendment to the U.S. Constitution.
-The amendment says that no state may deny equal protection of the laws to any person within its jurisdiction.
-The court declared separate educational facilities to be inherently unequal, thus reversing its 1896 ruling in Plessy v.
-Ferguson.
-The Brown ruling was limited to public schools, but it was believed to imply that segregation is not permissible in other public facilities.
-Guidelines for ending segregation were presented and school boards were advised to proceed with all deliberate speed.
-See also Thurgood Marshall.
+347 U.S. 483 (1954); 349 U.S. 294 (1955), ruled unanimously that racial segregation in public schools violated the Fourteenth Amendment to the Constitution, which says that no state may deny equal protection of the laws to any person within its jurisdiction.
+The 1954 decision declared that separate educational facilities were inherently unequal.
+Brown reversed the Court's earlier ruling in Plessy v.
+Ferguson that permitted “separate but equal” public facilities.
+The 1954 decision was limited to the public schools, but it was believed to imply that segregation was not permissible in other public facilities.
+The 1955 decision laid out guidelines for ending segregation and advised that school boards must proceed “with all deliberate speed” to satisfy the guidelines.

-What made you look up Brown v.
-Board of Education (of Topeka)?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Brown v.
+Board of Education of Topeka?
+Please tell us where you read or heard it (including the quote, if possible).